 Trim trails are low-level low-risk play equipment collections almost unique to the UK.
 They are marketed to provide physical challenge to children but without danger.

-This suits of the needs of fund raisers (e.g.PTA), manufacturers and schools but not the children.
-The concept of un-challenging challenging play equipment is deeply flawed because children can master all of the challenge presented in minutes, and then use the equipment either to sit on, or to derive challenge that it was not designed for.
+This suits the needs of fundraisers (e.g.PTA), manufacturers and schools but not the children.
+The concept of un-challenging challenging play equipment is deeply flawed because children can master all of the challenge presented in minutes, and then use the equipment either to sit on or to derive challenge that it was not designed for.

-OPAL do sometimes recommend certain pieces of fixed play equipment but only as part of a well thought through OPAL action plan.
+OPAL does sometimes recommend certain pieces of fixed play equipment but only as part of a well thought through OPAL action plan.